howardjones/superstartrek/README.md

 ### ARRAYS

     G is the galactic map.
-One integer for each  (100s are klingons, 10s are bases, 1s are stars) Z is a copy of the galactic map
-    C is direction vectors for moving ship
+One integer for each  (100s are klingons, 10s are bases, 1s are stars) Z is a copy of the galactic map (to track where you have been for the cumulative record function) C is direction vectors for moving ship
     D is the damage to various systems (device numbers from 1 to 8)